nebelgrau77/STM32F4-OLED-IRQ_timecounter/readme.md

 Future developments:

 - time to be set with ADC + potentiometer
-- improved clock start/stop/reset with a button
+- clock start/stop/reset with a button